chetanpm/path-explorer/README.md

 - It handles both metric and imperial units based on the header specification and converts them to millimeters for visualization.
 - The script processes each layer sequentially, preserving the original layer numbering.
 - It calculates precise Z-heights based on the header dimensions and layer count.
+- Shows a 3d preview by showing all the layers at the same time giving you a rough idea of the final 3d model.
 - The script gracefully handles malformed lines and missing sections.

 ### Heat Source Modeling